Speedmob/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float: prints a float number with 2 decimals then a new line using printf "%.2f\n" (var name)

 100-decimal_to_hexadecimal: turns decimal to hexadecimal using printf "%x\n"

+101-rot13: encrypts the message by translating the letters to different letters by a specific pattern